Goose Van Schaick

-Goose Van Schaick (September 5, 1736 – July 4, 1789) was a Continental Army officer during the American Revolutionary War.
+Colonel Goose Van Schaick (September 5, 1736 – July 4, 1789) was a Continental Army officer who served during the American Revolutionary War.

 Early life

 Van Schaick was born in Albany on September 5, 1736.
 He was the first child born to Sybrant Van Schaick, who served as Mayor of Albany, New York from 1756 to 1761, and Alida (née Rosebloom) Van Schaick.

 His paternal grandparents were Albany trader and landholder Gosen Van Schaick and Catharina (née Staats) Van Schaick.
 Goose's cousin Catherine (née Van Schaick) Gansevoort and her husband Peter Gansevoort, the Sheriff of Albany County, were the grandparents of author Herman Melville.